ten7/hosting-drupal-on-kubernetes/lab03_statefulsets.md

 ## Persistent volumes

-When we delete a pod, we delete everything with it, including all users, files, even databases.
+When we delete a pod, we delete everything with it, including all users, files, and even databases.
 To prevent this, we need to create a *persistent volume* to store the data permanently.
 While we can allocate persistent volumes independent of any other k8s object, it's often useful to allocate them as part of a Statefulset.
 This way, each pod created by the Statefulset will also have the same size volume at the same mountpoints.
-The disks cannot be shared, but they will be preserved in the case the pod is deleted and needs to be recreated.
+The disks cannot be shared, but they will be preserved in case the pod is deleted and needs to be recreated.

 1. Using a text editor, edit the `mysql.yml` file we created earlier.
 2. Update the Statefulset definition to the following: